syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

     Subject = "Client Meeting",
     Background = Brush.LightSkyBlue,
 });

-// Adding the scheduler appointment collection to the AppointmentsSource of .NET MAUI Scheduler. scheduler.AppointmentsSource = Appointments;
+//Adding the scheduler appointment collection to the AppointmentsSource of the .NET MAUI Scheduler. scheduler.AppointmentsSource = Appointments;
 this.Content = scheduler;